Readify/madskillz/Engineering.md

 - I am comfortable with transparently assessing risk, making recommendations, escalating appropriately and dealing with the consequences along the way.
 - I can apply my technical abilities to productively solve business problems with confidence and pragmatism.
 - I am comfortable with building a product vision with a customer based on their business needs, regardless of whether this involves technology or otherwise.
-- I have the skills, speed and knowledge that enable me to consistently be one of the most productive team members of any team I am part of.
+- I use my skills, speed and knowledge to help my team be very productive.

 #### I communicate technical concepts confidently and clearly
 - I have developed strong presentation skills and am able to tailor my content and conversation to the audience.